Transatlantic Agency represents adult and children’s authors of all genres, including illustrators.

 Areas of interest: I am an omnivorous reader with eclectic tastes.
 On the children’s side, I am looking for middle-grade and young adult fiction and non-fiction, including fiction in all genres.
 I am not currently looking for picture book manuscripts.
 On the adult side, I am interested in non-fiction, and literary and commercial fiction in all genres except horror, science fiction, and fantasy.

-Guidelines: Please send submissions by email only.
+Guidelines: Accepting new clients by referral only.
+Please send submissions by email only.
 Submissions should include a short biography, past publishing credits, and a 20-page writing sample in Word or PDF format.
-Due to the volume of submissions received, replies will be sent only for submissions being actively considered.

 Léonicka Valcius – representing adult authors and children’s authors